A perturbative probabilistic approach to quantum many-body systems: Probabilistic approach to quantum many-body systems

 The evolution of the system from an initial state $\psi_0$ is earned by solving the Schr\"odinger equation.
 After a time $t$ the system is found in the state $\psi(t)$ which in the chosen $\bm{n}$-representation has components (we put $\hbar=1$)

-This evolution, as any linear flow, admits an exact probabilistic representation \cite{DAJLS,DJS,BPDAJL1,BPDAJL2,BPDAJL3}.
+This evolution, in the same way as for any linear flow, admits an exact probabilistic representation \cite{DAJLS,DJS,BPDAJL1,BPDAJL2,BPDAJL3}.
 In a one-to-one correspondence with the links, we introduce $M^2$ independent Poisson processes $\{ N^t_{\bm{n},\bm{n}'} \}$ with rates $\{\rho_{\bm{n},\bm{n}'}\}$.
 We recall that for these processes the probability to jump $k$ times in the time interval $[t,t+s)$ is \cite{Kingman}